-We perceive where the Spirit’s anointing is, and what God is doing, so that we can follow Him.
-Even when an external situation is at its worst, we can step back into our spirits and sense what the Holy Spirit desires in that moment.
+We perceive where the Spirit’s anointing is, and what God is doing so that we can follow Him.
+Even when an external situation is at its worst, we can step back into our spirits and sense what the Holy Spirit desires at that moment.

 2. It Protects us From Error and Deception

-When our attention is focused on what the enemy is doing, our perspective tends to become distorted.
+When we focus our attention on what the enemy is doing, our perspective tends to become distorted.
 Focusing only on the negative magnifies the problem and can also lead to deception.

-Ezekiel was called as a ‘watchman’ (Ezek 3:17) and the term ‘watchman ministry’ is often used in the church today to refer to someone who is gifted in both discernment and intercession.
+God called Ezekiel to be a watchman (Ezek 3:17) and the term “watchman ministry” is often used in the church today to refer to someone who is gifted in both discernment and intercession.

-It is true that someone gifted in discernment may be called by God to bring a warning, as well as to intercede when spiritual attack or deception is taking place.
+It is true that God may call someone gifted in discernment to bring a warning, as well as to intercede when a spiritual attack or deception is taking place.